nchlswhttkr/bandcamp-mini-embed/README.md

 # bandcamp-mini-embed

-A small Svelte client for embedding albums from Bandcamp into your site.
+A music player embed for Bandcamp albums

-- Handles compilation albums and albums with limited preview tracks
+- Can display compilation albums and albums with limited preview tracks
 - Embed multiple albums in a single page without conflicts
-- Embedded albums only load when scrolled into view
+- Lazy-loaded player, and no tracks are downloaded until you hit "Play"
+- Dark mode friendly, keyboard friendly, and compatible with system media controls

 Does this count as a microfrontend?